• Loading stock data...

 And the timing still causes major issues.

-The first operator, on the other hand, said the January portal window still wasn’t moved far enough to accommodate Playoff programs.
+The first head, on the other hand, said the January portal window still wasn’t moved far enough to accommodate Playoff programs.
 “If you’re in a Playoff—God knows what they’re doing,” they said.
 “The better your team is, the bigger chance you have to lose in the portal unless you have a robust infrastructure.”

 The portal window also incentivized coaches to abandon ship before their seasons ended.
 Before the CFP even began, Tulane, JMU, and Ole Miss all learned their head coaches would be departing (or, in the case of Ole Miss, already had).
 That also impacts players, who in many cases follow coaches to new campuses.
 (The NCAA also revised a rule allowing players to transfer after their coach leaves, shortening the window from 30 days to 15 and making them wait until a new coach has been hired.)